-And the tech powering this future?
-Facebook’s Spark AR Studio, which allows anyone to create augmented reality filters and effects for Instagram Stories.
+Facebook’s Spark AR Studio allows anyone to create augmented reality filters and effects for Instagram Stories.

 Augmented reality, or AR, may seem like a futuristic term that doesn’t apply to your everyday life, but did you know that 1 billion people have had a Spark AR experience in the last year?
-That’s a whole lot of people using the pretty filter.
+That’s a whole lot of people getting on board with AR and Instagram filters.

-And it’s about to explode: this summer, anyone will be able to create their own Spark AR effects for Instagram Stories!
+And it’s about to explode: starting August 2018, anyone can create and publish their own Spark AR effects for Instagram Stories!

-Custom Instagram Stories filters will no longer be limited to the Kylie Jenner’s and Nike’s of the world, giving artists and brands of every size the opportunity to create a viral moment on Instagram.
+Custom Instagram Stories filters are no longer limited to the Kylie Jenner’s and Nike’s of the world, giving artists and brands of every size the opportunity to create a viral moment on Instagram.

 What is Spark AR Studio?